Performance management transformation showing collaborative conversation focused on passion alignment not ratings judgment

 Track passion alignment scores alongside traditional performance ratings.

-You’ll likely discover passion alignment predicts future performance far better than past performance ratings do.
+You may discover that passion alignment gives managers a better forward-looking signal than past ratings alone.
 That insight transforms how you approach performance management.

 Step 3: Create Development Plans Based on Alignment Data